I Have the Worst Headache in the World

 That’s how I lived for two months, a victim of a pain that plagued me daily at 20-minute intervals.
 I ended up in the ER every day, but the pills they gave me may as well have been Tic Tacs – doctors couldn’t do anything to ease the torture; I just had to wait for it to subside naturally.

 It wasn’t until my second outbreak that I found an effective form of pain relief.
 By that time I’d left home and was living in Rota, a town in Andalucia, working in real estate.
-I’d take migraine pills whenever the pain came back, but ultimately they turned out to be a very expensive waste of time – two tablets at £10 a pair had little to no effect whatsoever.
+I’d take migraine pills whenever the pain came back, but ultimately they turned out to be a very expensive waste of time—two tablets at $16 a pair had little to no effect whatsoever.

 “Would you mind if I put you on oxygen?” he asked.
-Understandably, I assumed he was taking the piss, so laughed it off and told him to inject me with some proper medicine.
+Understandably, I assumed he was kidding, so laughed it off and told him to inject me with some real medicine.
 Instead, he placed an oxygen mask over my face and started walking out the door, saying, “See you in 20 minutes.”

 There was no need to wait that long; eight minutes later, the pain was gone.
-When I asked him about it, the doctor said he’d had another patient like me – a man of about 40 who described the same type of pain and suffering from cluster headaches.
+When I asked him about it, the doctor said he’d had another patient like me—a man of about 40 who described the same type of pain and suffered from cluster headaches.
 This doctor had dedicated his spare time to researching the man’s symptoms and had come to the conclusion that oxygen could be more effective than a painkiller.

-Since then, every time the pain’s come back I’ve returned to that small clinic in Rota, where my doctor / saviour prepares my oxygen and brings me back to life.
+Since then, every time the pain’s come back I’ve returned to that small clinic in Rota, where my doctor/savior prepares my oxygen and brings me back to life.
 I’ll never live long enough to thank this man for what he’s done for me.

 The outbreaks I endured between the ages of 19 and 26 usually came once a year and lasted from between three weeks to two and a half months, including contraction periods.